 But the main limitation of heatmaps is that the data is not real-time.
 This means the data becomes more detailed as you collect them, but a sudden change in your audience behaviour might not be visible as fast as with more straightforward analytics.

 In most cases, website owners analyze heatmaps to answer the following questions:

-- Are people seeing the important content on my website?
+- Do people see the important content on my website?

-- Are people clicking on the calls to action that I want them to click?
+- Are people clicking on the call to action buttons I want them to click?

 - How well are users engaging with my site on different devices?

 To uncover these insights, website owners can use different types of heatmaps, including the following:

 - Click Heatmaps: This type of map can help analyze which parts of the webpage get the most clicks and which parts get the least.